Teen Dating Violence

 An initiative from the Center for Healthy Teen Relationships.
 This site provides information for young people about positive relationships, abusive behaviors, sexual assualt, and how to get involved to prevent abuse.

-- NEW 2017 Teen Sexual Assault: Information for Teens.
+- Teen Sexual Assault: Information for Teens.
 Explains the difference between consent and coercion.
 Defines and answers common questions about sexual assault and teen dating violence.
 Delineates how drugs and alcohol interfere with safety.
 Details how teens can protect themselves.
 Describes the steps to take if assaulted sexually and where to go for more information, and explores the common misconceptions teens may have about sexual assault.

 - VAWnet is a comprehensive and easily accessible online collection of full-text, searchable materials and resources on domestic violence, sexual violence and related issues.